 OTHER RAYNES PARK STOP SMOKING RESOURCES

-Therapy might not be what you’re looking for.
-If it isn’t, and you want to take pharmaceutical products to stop smoking, we suggest you see your GP..
+Hypnotherapy might not be what you’re looking for.
+If instead you want to take smoking cessation drugs see your GP..
 You can also visit the NHS Smokefree website here.